Inductive vs. deductive coding, explained

 Deductive coding (framework-driven)

-Most real work is hybrid
+Most real analysis is hybrid